uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 <!-- markdownlint-disable MD046 -->
 !!! important

     `singularity shell` is not executable via shell scripts.
-Any singularity commands in a batch script should be `run` or `exec` instead.
+Any Singularity commands in a batch script should be `run` or `exec` instead.
 <!-- markdownlint-enable MD046 -->

 ### Singularity Paths

 By default, Singularity containers have limited access to the general filesystem.
 Containers get default access to the `/home` directory as well as the directory the container was run from.
 If you run the container from `$HOME` but try to access files in `$USER_DATA`, you will see an error.
 In order to give a container access to other directories, use the `-B` or `--bind` option when invoking the container.
-For instance, if I wanted to use `run` on a container that had an input option called `-i` and give the container access to a subfolder called `my_data` in a project space called `UABRC`, the singularity command would look like:
+For instance, if I wanted to use `run` on a container that had an input option called `-i` and give the container access to a subfolder called `my_data` in a project space called `UABRC`, the Singularity command would look like:

 ``` bash
 singularity run --bind /data/project/UABRC/my_data image.sif -i /data/project/UABRC/my_data